IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

       For more information, see [Configuring for CSI Topology](../configuration/configuring_topology.md).

-7. (Optional) If planning on using an HA feature (either HyperSwap or stretched topology) on your storage system, see the appropriate sections within your Spectrum Virtualize product documentation on [IBM Documentation](https://www.ibm.com/docs/en/):
+7. (Optional) If planning on using a high availability (HA) feature (either HyperSwap or stretched topology) on your storage system, see the appropriate sections within your Spectrum Virtualize product documentation on [IBM Documentation](https://www.ibm.com/docs/en/):
     - HyperSwap topology planning and configuration
         - **Planning** > **Planning for high availability** > **Planning for a HyperSwap topology system**
         - **Configuring** > **Configuration details** > **HyperSwap system configuration details**